Dennis Dove

-Dennis Anthony Dove (born August 31, 1981), is a former pitcher for the St. Louis Cardinals.
+Dennis Anthony Dove (born August 31, 1981) is an American former pitcher for the St. Louis Cardinals.

 Dove graduated from Irwin County High School in Ocilla, Georgia in 2000.
 He went on to Georgia Southern University and was drafted by the St. Louis Cardinals in the third round of the 2003 amateur draft and was signed on June 30, 2003.